 As a marketer, you definitely want to capture as much lead information for as many people on your site as you can, but not everyone is ready to talk to sales.
-Follow these three steps to create a lead nurturing campaign that will help send early-stage leads further down the funnel and give your sales team more qualified leads.
+Follow these three steps to create a lead nurturing campaign that will help send early-stage leads further down the marketing sales funnel and give your sales team more qualified leads.

 Step 1: Define What Makes Someone Sales-Ready